rizinorg/CutterDRcov/README.md

 ![pathlocation](screanshots/path.jpg?raw=true)
-Inside that folder you will want to go *python* folder, [download](https://github.com/oddcoder/CutterDRcov/archive/master.zip) this repository, and place it there.
+Inside that folder you will want to go *python* folder, [download](https://github.com/oddcoder/CutterDRcov/archive/master.zip) this repository, and move *cutterDRcovPlugin* folder there.

 ## Usage